LindaOjo/Lindaojo.com/content/blog/articles/Tips-on-preparing-a-great-developer-resume.md

 You should only write things on your resume that would improve your chances by sharing useful information with the recruiter.
 You should not write skills on your resume that are not relevant to the present role you are applying to.

 You can have multiple resumes that contain different sets of skills if you are applying to different roles at once.
-For instance you should not use the same resume to apply for a Technical Writer and Frontend Developer role.
+For instance, you should not use the same resume to apply for a Technical Writer and Frontend Developer role.

 <h3>Use numbers and results</h3>